Tutorials : mc4000 - Flight Modes, T switches, and Presets

 Flight Modes overview

 Flight modes provide a quick way for the pilot to switch between different control settings during flight.
-For example with a tow-launch glider, different amounts of elevator trim and travel may be required for launch and landing.
+For example with a tow-launch glider, different elevator trim and travel may be required for launch and landing.
 By switching between flight modes, the pilot can quickly call up the correct settings.

 Which Adjustments are Stored per Flight Mode?